aekrylov/docker-papermc/README.md

 ## Issues

-If you have any problems with or questions about this image, please contact us by submitting a ticket through a [GitHub issue](https://github.com/nimmis/docker-spigot/issues "GitHub issue")
+If you have any problems with or questions about this image, please submit a ticket through a [GitHub issue](https://github.com/aekrylov/docker-papermc/issues "GitHub issue")

-1. Look to see if someone already filled the bug, if not add a new one.
-2. Add a good title and description with the following information.
- - if possible an copy of the output from **cat /etc/BUILDS/*** from inside the container
- - any logs relevant for the problem
- - how the container was started (flags, environment variables, mounted volumes etc)
- - any other information that can be helpful

-## Contributing

-You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

-## Future features

-- automatic backup
-- plugins
-- more....